Old Voting Machines Confuse Some Texans During Midterm Election

 "It is important for all voters in the 82 Texas counties utilizing the Hart Intercivic eSlate to understand that the voting machines are not malfunctioning, nor are they arbitrarily 'switching' the choices of voters who cast a straight-party ballot," he said in a statement.

-Sam Taylor, a spokesperson for the Texas Secretary of State's office, says this problem is stemming from voters "pressing a button or turning a wheel before the screen is finished loading."
+Sam Taylor, a spokesperson for the Texas secretary of state's office, says this problem is stemming from voters "pressing a button or turning a wheel before the screen is finished loading."

-Taylor says, while the machines are reliable, they are older technology, which could be tripping up some voters who are used to newer and more responsive technology.
+Taylor says that while the machines are reliable, they are older technology, which could be tripping up some voters who are used to newer and more responsive technology.

-"The machines that most of the counties in Texas are working on sometimes came from the mid to early 2000s," says Taylor.
+"The machines that most of the counties in Texas are working on sometimes came from the mid-to-early 2000s," says Taylor.

 Following election issues in the 2000 presidential election, Congress allotted $3 billion in grants for states to replace their old voting machines.
-Since then, many states and local governments have been using the same machines bought during that time.
+Since then, many state and local governments have been using the same machines bought during that time.

 "The straight party voting features and functionality of eSlate work exactly in accordance with rules as defined by the Texas Secretary of State's office and the Texas Election Code," officials from Hart InterCivic said in a formal statement.
 "The eSlate simply records the voter's inputs; it does not, and cannot, 'flip' or 'switch' votes."